Mt Whitney North Fork trail

 North Fork trail

 Warning: This trail requires hiking, climbing and orientation skills that not many people have.
-People have died on it.
+The average Mt Whitney hiker tends to be inexperienced and may be risking her/his life hiking this route.

-This is an alternative and much harder way to hike Mt Whitney.
-Unlike the regular Whitney trail, the day hike on the mountaineering (North Fork) route did not require a permit until 2006 but as of 2008 the Inyo National Concentration Camp is now requiring permits for this one too.
+This is an alternative, and a much harder way, to hike Mt Whitney than the regular well-maintained trail.
+It starts at the same place, the Whitney Portal.
+Unlike the regular Mt Whitney trail, the day hike on the mountaineering (North Fork) route did not require a permit until 2006 but as of 2008 the Inyo National Concentration Camp is now requiring permits for this one too.
 (The bureaucracy is making these hikes less and less appealing.
 When confronted with the amount and sheer dementia of the "red tape", one almost misses shopping malls and city traffic).

 This "North Fork" trail is far more strenuous than the regular trail, although quite shorter.
-It requires some class-3 rock climbing (that's rock climbing without any equipment, just your hands).
+It requires some class-3 rock climbing.

-These notes were updated in 2005.
-The entire Mt Whitney experience has become an example of bureaucracy's stupidity at its worst.
-The rangers of the Inyo National Forest have not spared the mountaineering route either.
-The trailhead is not marked.
-The trail seems to be well-maintained, but there is no way of finding out where it is unless someone tells you.
+The real trailhead of the mountainering route is not marked.
+The beginning of the trail seems to be well-maintained, but there is no way of finding out where it is unless someone tells you.
 Most people start from the main Whitney trailhead (marked by a structure eeriely reminiscent of Disneyland), and then (about 20 minutes into the hike) turn right just before the second creek crossing (the Lone Pine creek, not the Carillon creek), where a tiny sign announces the "North Fork".
-However the North Fork goes through the upper parking lot of the Whitney Portal and that's where the trailhead was and is.
+Nothing tells you that the North Fork route starts from the upper parking lot of Whitney Portal, behind a huge boulder.
+That's where the trailhead has always been.
 From the store walk towards the end of the paved road.
-Just where it starts bending back to return to the store, there are two "No Parking" signs.
+Just where it starts bending to complete a loop, there are two "No Parking" signs.
 The second one is by a huge boulder.
 You should be able to spot the trail easily even in the dark.
 Hike up this series of steep switchbacks and you will hit the main Whitney trail about 20 meters down from the John Muir Wilderness sign.
 Walk down a further 20 meters and, after crossing the Lone Pine creek, turn left where the "North Fork" sign is.
+If it sounds too complicated, just take the regular Whitney trail from the regular Disneyland-style trailhead and make sure you don't reach the John Muir Wilderness sign (if so, retrace your steps past the creek crossing).

-In a few meters a funny sign warns you that you are trying something really dangerous (alas, it was replaced in 2006 by a more obnoxious sign).
+Once on the North Fork trail, a sign warns you that you are trying something really dangerous (alas, the original was very funny but it was replaced in 2006 by a more obnoxious sign).
 This trail gets very steep right away.
 At several points you may have to use your hands.

 The trail crosses the creek twice.
-The first time it is still a trail: if you find yourself scrambling against a wall, you simply missed the trail.
-Retrace your steps, look for a way to walk down (not up) to the creek and you should find the trail again.
-After the first crossing, the trail gets considerably steeper.
-The second crossing (when you head back for the northern side of the creek) is actually a triple crossing via three small waterfalls (depending on the season, they can be three or two or one, and they can be more or less wet).
-Once on the northern side again, you coast the wall upstream for about 30 meters.
+The first time it crosses right to left.
+If you find yourself scrambling against the wall on your right, you simply missed the trail.
+Retrace your steps, look for a way to walk down to the creek and you should find the crossing.
+After this crossing, the trail goes up steeply and there are a few big chockstones, but the route is generally recognizable.
+Just remember that, once on the left side of the creek, the route goes up for a while and still heads upstream, not downstream.
+There is a point where many hikers get confused and go left (downstream) instead of right (upstream).
+After the confusing point, the trail (now much higher than the creek) turns right and moves back towards the creek.
+The trail goes downhill to the creek where you cross a triple waterfall (depending on the season, it could be two easy ones or three with one impassable one).
+Once on the right/northern side again, coast the wall upstream for about 30 meters.
 The trail ends abruptly against a narrow pile of rocks and vegetation.
-(This is obsolete as of 2006: the trail has been greatly improved.
+(This is obsolete as of 2006 because the trail has been greatly improved.
 At this point there used to be two choices, but now the rangers seem to have decided to remove the safe one and only leave the deadly one.
 The safe route was to climb the pile of rocks and continue upstream crisscrossing the creek several times.
 This trail is no longer maintained and last time i hiked it (september 2005) the vegetation was overgrown.
 It takes a bit of intuition to figure out when to cross to the other side.
 At some point you cross one last time to the northern side and you connect to a sandy trail.
 This trail eventually leads you to the real trail (the rangers now put signs "Restoration" to discourage this route).
 Face the pile of rocks in front of you and haul yourself up the rocks.
 Once you are up, turn 180 degrees, walk downstream for 10 meters until you find a lonely pine tree that will help you climb up to the next level.
 This is by far the scariest part of the hike because you are on the edge of the (very deep) canyon.
-Look for the piles of rock (cairns) that mark how to avoid the edge of the canyon, that can be (and it has been) deadly.
-If you follow the cairns, you are likely to avoid too much exposure.
-You will be going up from layer to layer of rock (occasionally having to use your hands), until you regain the trail, which now proceeds steadily upstream.
+Look for the cairns that mark how to avoid the edge of the canyon.
+Following the cairns, you will be going up from layer to layer of rock (frequently using your hands) until you regain the trail, which now proceeds steadily upstream.

-The trail follows the canyon of the creek.
+The route follows the creek upstream.
 You are walking on the "Ebersbacher Ledges".
-This takes you to the Lower Boy Scout lake, which you have to cross (turn left at the sign "No wood fires").
+This takes you to the Lower Boy Scout lake, which you have to cross (turn left at the sign "No wood fires", if it still exists).
 The trail takes you to the other side (south side) of the lake and continues about 500 meters to a hill littered with talus rocks.
 You are likely to lose the trail because it hits the rocks.
 There are markers, but hard to find in the dark.
 You can simply make your own trail through the talus boulders, or look for the "use" trail that resumes after about 100 meters.
 This trail stays close to the vegetation to your right.
 If you can't find it, most likely you went too high (if you had gone too low, you would be bushwhacking).
 You may lose it again a little further up, but, again, look for it near the water.
 There is also a giant pyramidal rock that is a good reference point: the trail runs right below it.

-Just before this second lake, on your left, there lies another talus slope.
-You have to climb that one too (but there is a use trail now), which leads you around the mountains of the Upper Boy Scout Lake.
-The climb is short (if you find the trail it will spare you sore knees).
-At the top of this climb, turn right and you enter a canyon.
-(Note: on the way down the most common mistake after the canyon is to wait too long before turning left/downhill, in which case you end up at another lake from where it's not trivial to descend).
+At the top of this series of switchbacks, turn right and you enter a canyon.
+(Note: on the way down the most common mistake after the canyon is to wait too long before turning left/downhill, in which case you end up at another lake from where it is not trivial at all how to descend).
 Walk up the canyon for about an hour.
 This is a very dry canyon in the summer (no vegetation and sandy bottom).
-Stay rather on the right than in the center.
-There is a little crater in the middle of the canyon (a lake till spring).
+Stay rather on the right (higher ground) than in the center (bottom of the canyon).
+There is a little crater in the middle of the canyon (a dry lake).
 If you stay to the right, you will not have to climb down and then up again.
-There has appeared a very visible use trail.
-If you find that trail, it will take you straight to the base of Whitney's eastern face.
+There have appeared at least two very visible use-trails.
+If you find either trail, it will take you straight to the base of Whitney's eastern face.

 There is a waterfall coming down from Iceberg lake that provides the only water in the canyon.

 Basically, stay to the left and you'll be on rockier terrain.
-(This is not intuitive and most hikers end up scrambling up the scree of the chute.
+This is not intuitive and most hikers end up scrambling up the scree of the chute.
 If you are on scree, you missed the use trail.
-The use trail is actually higher than the chute and not visible from the chute.
-Try to climb up to your left until you hit solid rock and you should be able to tell that this is a much better way to proceed up the chute.
-If coming down, stay on the right handside against the wall of Whitney, and avoid the impulse to head for Iceberg Lake which would be the wrong way).
+If you end up in the slippery center of the chute, climb up to your left until you hit solid rock and you should be able to tell that this is a much better way to proceed up the chute.
+If coming down, stay on the right handside against the wall of Whitney, and avoid the impulse to aim straight for Iceberg Lake which would be the wrong way.

 This chute does not look so long, and it is not: but it easily takes one-two hours at that altitude.

-Walk down on the other side for about 10 meters and on your left you should now see the final chute: you can't miss it, it's 10-20 meter wide.
+From the "gate" walk down the other side for about 10 meters and on your left you should now see the final chute/chimney: you can't miss it, it's 10-20 meter wide.

 After this last scramble, you emerge on the summit plateau, not even 100 meters from the summit house.

-If you get to the top from the regular trail and want to descend on the mountaineering trail, look for a few cairns that mark the beginning of the chute.
-From the top this looks like a vertical descent: face the rock to the left (not the chute), find good grip for your hands and find the best support for your feet.
-Again, the worst part is the very beginning.
+If you get to the top from the regular trail and want to descend on the mountaineering trail, walk down about 100 meters along the eastern edge and look for a few cairns that mark the beginning of the chute.
+From the top this looks like a vertical descent: face the rock to the left (not the chimney), find good hold for your hands and find the best support for your feet.
 It takes a while to convince yourself that it is indeed possible to go down the first 3-4 meters.
-It is a lot easier to find steps and grip when ascending than when descending.
+It is a lot easier to find steps and handholds when ascending than when descending.
 Thus descending may actually take you longer than ascending.

 My 2007 times for this day hike: